New to Plotly?¶

 pip install plotly --upgrade to use the latest version.

 import plotly plotly.__version__

 About Apache Spark¶

 Apache Spark's meteoric rise has been incredible.
 It is one of the fastest growing open source projects and is a perfect fit for the graphing tools that Plotly provides.
-Plotly's ability to graph and share images from Spark DataFrames quickly and easily make it a great tool for any data scientist and Plotly Enterprise make it easy to securely host and share those Plotly graphs.
+Plotly's ability to graph and share images from Spark DataFrames quickly and easily make it a great tool for any data scientist and Chart Studio Enterprise make it easy to securely host and share those Plotly graphs.